Here are five RDM team tips.

 •Download URL – This improves install speed by downloading the MSI onto your local network, and lets all of your team members easily upgrade from this path.
 In short, this saves time and avoids installing the wrong version.

-A great team feature here is the System Message, which allows an administrator to inform users of upcoming system downtime, policy change, or anything else.
+A great team feature here is the System Message, which allows an administrator to inform users of upcoming system downtime, policy change or anything else.
 Each user will get the message when they perform the next action (open, edit, refresh…) of the data source.
-Use it to display company confidentially clauses or, if you wish, create chaos with a message like the one above.
+Use it to display company confidentially clauses or, if you wish, create chaos with a message like the one below.
 A little bit of chaos is good for the soul.

 Do you need Active Directory integration?
 Or perhaps you have off site users who need to access the shared data source, but don’t want to use a VPN connection?
 Maybe you want more security and caching?
-Devolutions Server delivers all that and much more!
+Devolutions Password Server delivers all that and much more!

-You deploy Devolutions Server on-premises and can decide to publish the instance only on your intranet; or go all the way and offer it online.
+You deploy Devolutions Password Server on-premises and can decide to publish the instance only on your intranet; or go all the way and offer it online.
 This allows you to create an enterprise wide high-end data store.
-Find out more about Devolutions Server at http://server.devolutions.net/
+Find out more about Devolutions Password Server at http://server.devolutions.net/